Instruction…Algebra I is described below

 …Algebra II is organized in a similar fashion

-…Geometry is organized in 2 phases
+…Geometry is organized in a single phase

 …Trigonometry is organized in textbook-type instruction as a 1-Semester course